 When To Harvest Summer Squash

 But it’s best to do it while they are small and tender.
 If you wait too long, they will get very large, and become grainy and seedy.
+Learn all about how to grow it here.

 When To Harvest Winter Squash